Duchess Meghan’s Pregnancy Causes Doulas To Trend

 — Tiffani G (@MyMommyVents) April 23, 2019

-When a mother makes the decision to bring in a doula they will sit down and work on the birth plan with the couple.
+When a mother makes the decision to bring in a doula, they will sit down and work on the birth plan with the couple.
 Then, the doula can advocate for the couple’s wishes if they are unable to do so.
-For example, if a mother doesn’t want any pain killer during childbirth the doula can make sure this is known to the medical staff.
+For example, if a mother doesn’t want to use painkillers during childbirth, the doula can make sure this is wish is relayed to the medical staff.

-Today reports that while doulas are welcomed in most hospitals across the United States, there are some obstetricians who refuse to work with them as they believe they step on their toes and interfere with the birthing process.
+Today reports that while doulas are welcomed in most hospitals across the United States, there are some obstetricians who refuse to work with them, as they believe they step on their toes and interfere with the birthing process.

 With Meghan Markle rumoured to have hired a Doula, we examine the differences between a Midwife and a Doula, and how to work in partnership together. https://t.co/WoO0U1eZkx #doula #midwife